Shrekie/BeatFinder/README.md

 <a href="https://www.acrcloud.com/" target="blank">Music Recognition by ACRCloud<a>

-<a href="https://developer.chrome.com/extensions/tabCapture" target="blank">Record chrome tab<a>
+<a href="https://developer.chrome.com/extensions/tabCapture" target="blank">Record Chrome tab<a>

-<a href="https://github.com/streamproc/MediaStreamRecorder" target="blank">Recording of google tab stream<a>
+<a href="https://github.com/streamproc/MediaStreamRecorder" target="blank">Recording of Google tab stream<a>

 <a href="https://nnattawat.github.io/flip/" target="blank">The flip animation<a>